19hours/sg-statutes/Acts/Stamp Duties Act.md

 (b)

-without considering the status of the relevant individual, sub-paragraph (i), (ii), (iii), (iv), (v), (vi), (vii) or (viii) of paragraph (bf) of this Article applies to the instrument by virtue of the fact that the other joint grantee, transferee or lessee, or any of the other joint grantees, transferees or lessees, not being himself a relevant individual who satisfies paragraph (5)(b) in relation to that estate or interest, is —
+without considering the status of the relevant individual, sub-paragraph (i), (ii), (iii), (iv), (v), (vi), (vii), (viii), (ix) or (x) of paragraph (bf) of this Article applies to the instrument by virtue of the fact that the other joint grantee, transferee or lessee, or any of the other joint grantees, transferees or lessees, not being himself a relevant individual who satisfies paragraph (5)(b) in relation to that estate or interest, is —

 (i)